What is lambda in Python

 4

-I feel this kind of goes against the idea of not giving a name to a lambda, but it was worth knowing…
+I feel this goes against the idea of not giving a name to a lambda, but it is worth knowing.

-Before continuing reading this article make sure you try all the examples we have seen so far to get familiar with lambdas.
+Before continuing to read this article make sure you try out all the examples we have seen so far on your computer.
+This will help you get familiar with lambdas before writing more complex examples of code.

 I still remember the first time I started reading about lambdas, I was a bit confused.
 So don’t worry if you feel the same right now 🙂